marcomd/MetricMind/README.md

 2. Revert "CS | Move HTML content (!10463)"     → weight = 0 (revert)
    ↳ Also sets commit #1 to weight = 0
 3. Unrevert !10463 and fix error (!10660)       → weight = 100 (restored)
-   ↳ Restores commit #1 to weight = 100
+   ↳ Restores work that was reverted
 ```

 **Detection logic:**